River Ravensbourne: History

 The Domesday Book recorded eleven corn mills on the Ravensbourne in the 11th century.
 The 17th century London diarist John Evelyn bought one of these mills – Brookmills – in 1668 for "grinding colour" from the Beecher family.
 It was later used by the Kent Waterworks company.
 It was finally demolished in the 1850s.

 The bridge over Deptford Creek was the site of the Battle of Deptford Bridge, 17 June 1497, the last battle of the Cornish Rebellion of 1497.

 From the 16th century onwards until its closure in the 19th century, the proximity of Deptford Dockyard, a Royal Dockyard created by Henry VIII, gave employment to many small shipbuilders on the creek.
 Queen Elizabeth I knighted Francis Drake on board the Golden Hind in Deptford Creek on Drake's return from his circumnavigation of the globe in 1580.
 The Golden Hind remained moored in the creek until it broke up.

 Deptford Creek was also host to a large power station, now dismantled, as well as other heavy industries.
 Now regeneration of the area is under way.
 For much of the lower reach between Lewisham and the Thames, the Ravensbourne (and Deptford Creek) is joined by the Docklands Light Railway.
 Indeed, the channel was diverted in Brookmill Park so that the DLR could run along the route of the river.
 A new bend in the river was constructed that gave more natural banks and created a better habitat for flora and fauna.

 Just south of the DLR's final northern crossing of the river, on the eastern bank, is Deptford pumping station, constructed in the 1860s as part of the London sewerage system.
 There are also a number of new developments, including the Laban Dance Centre and apartment blocks at the mouth of the creek alongside the Thames, approximately 0.5 km west of Greenwich town centre.

-Between 1974 and 1997, the name of the river was used for the Ravensbourne Parliament constituency within the London Borough of Bromley.
+Between 1974 and 1997, the name of the river was used for the Ravensbourne parliamentary constituency within the London Borough of Bromley.
 It also gives its name to a railway station.

 Every year on 1 May at 5.32am, the Ravensbourne Morris Men dance up the Beltaine Sunrise at Caesars Well, the source of the Ravensbourne River.